Lincoln University Acceptable Use Policy for

-Users are responsible for the security of their OIT accounts and passwords.
+Users are responsible for the security of their Lincoln accounts and passwords.
 Any user changes of password must follow published guidelines for good passwords.
-Accounts and passwords are normally assigned to single users and may not to be shared with any other person without OIT authorization.
+Accounts and passwords are normally assigned to single users and may not to be shared with any other person without ITS authorization.
 Users must report any observations of attempted security violations.

-Any actual or suspected violation of the policies within this document must be brought to the attention of the Director of the Office of Information Technology, other appropriate OIT personnel, and/or other University authorities.
+Any actual or suspected violation of the policies within this document must be brought to the attention of the Chief Information Officer, other appropriate ITS personnel, and/or other University authorities.

-OIT is authorized by University regulations to enforce these policies and regulations.
+ITS is authorized by University regulations to enforce these policies and regulations.
 Such enforcement may include temporary or permanent reduction or elimination of access privileges with prior notification and approval by the Administration, except in extraordinary cases in which any delay may seriously threaten the integrity of facilities, user services or data.
-In such extraordinary cases, the OIT must, as soon as possible, notify the administration of any actions taken including a statement describing the act, conduct or circumstances compelling the OIT to act without prior notice and approval of the Administration.
-When OIT believes it necessary to preserve the integrity of facilities, user services, or data, OIT may, with prior notice and approval of the Administration, suspend any account, whether or not the account owner (the user) is suspected of any violation.
-OIT will attempt to notify the user of any such action.
+In such extraordinary cases, ITS must, as soon as possible, notify the administration of any actions taken including a statement describing the act, conduct or circumstances compelling ITS to act without prior notice and approval of the Administration.
+When ITS believes it necessary to preserve the integrity of facilities, user services, or data, ITS may, with prior notice and approval of the Administration, suspend any account, whether or not the account owner (the user) is suspected of any violation.
+ITS will attempt to notify the user of any such action.

 Violators of this policy will be subject to the existing student or employee disciplinary procedures.
 Sanctions may include the loss of computing privileges.
 Illegal acts involving Lincoln computing and networking resources may also subject users to prosecution by state and federal authorities.

 - Data storage and communications are not perfectly secure.
 Software and physical limitations can compromise security.
-While the OIT will make every effort to minimize such exposures, the risks still exist.
+While the ITS will make every effort to minimize such exposures, the risks still exist.